Emericdefay/MAS-to-MBS/README.md

 You can change some values to set your printer :

 __Steppers'Variables:__ <br/>
-- stps : Value that change the rotation of your rollerBankMotor
+- stps : Value that changes the rotation of your rollerBankMotor
-- stps2mm : Value that change the rotation of your headPrinterMotor
+- stps2mm : Value that changes the rotation of your headPrinterMotor
-- stps1turn : Value that change the rotation of your pincherMotor
+- stps1turn : Value that changse the rotation of your pincherMotor

 __Delays'Variables:__ <br/>
-- delayBetweenActions : Value that change the time between each motor's action
+- delayBetweenActions : Value that changes the time between each motor action
-- delayTime : Value that change the speed of your motors
+- delayTime : Value that changes the speed of your motors

 ## Notes Range
 If you look at your Music Box's Sheet, you can see the range of the notes :<br/>